Early expansions of hominins out of Africa: Climate change and hominin flexibility

 For a given species in a given environment, available resources will limit the number of individuals that can survive indefinitely.

 This is the carrying capacity.
 Upon reaching this threshold, individuals may find it easier to gather resources in the poorer yet less exploited peripheral environment than in the preferred habitat.
-Homo habilis could have developed some baseline behavioural flexibility prior to its expansion into the peripheries (such as encroaching into the predatory guild).
+Homo habilis could have developed some baseline behavioural flexibility prior to its expansion into the peripheries (such as encroaching into the predatory guildLewis, M. E., & Werdelin, L. (2007).
+"Patterns of change in the Plio-Pleistocene carnivorans of eastern Africa: Implications for hominin Evolution".
+In R. Bobe, Z. Alemseged, & A. K. Behrensmeyer (Eds.), Hominin environments in the East African Pliocene: An assessment of the faunal evidence.
+Springer, 77–106.).
 This flexibility could then have been positively selected and amplified, leading to Homo erectus' adaptation to the peripheral open habitats.
 A new and environmentally flexible hominin population could have come back to the old niche and replaced the ancestral population.
 Moreover, some step-wise shrinking of the woodland and the associated reduction of hominin carrying capacity in the woods around 1.8 Ma, 1.2 Ma, and 0.6 Ma would have stressed the carrying capacity's pressure for adapting to the open grounds.
 With Homo erectus' new environmental flexibility, favourable climate fluxes likely opened it the way to the Levantine corridor, perhaps sporadically, in the Early Pleistocene.
+There is evidence that the Mid-Pleistocene Revolution facilitated mammalian turnovers during the Late Early and Early Middle Pleistocene that may have included the hominin dispersals observed in the fossil record around this time.

 Chasing fauna

 Lithic analysis implies that Oldowan hominins were not predators.
 However, Homo erectus appears to have followed animal migrations to the north during wetter periods, likely as a source of scavenged food.
 The sabre-tooth cat Megantereon was an apex predator of the Early and Middle Pleistocene (before MIS 12).
 It became extinct in Africa c.
 1.5 Ma, but had already moved out through the Sinai, and is among the faunal remains of the Levantine hominin site of Ubeidiya, c.
 1.4 Ma.
 It could not break bone marrow and its kills were likely an important food source for hominins, especially in glacial periods.
+According to this hypothesis, hominins would also have successfully competed with the kleptoparasitic giant short-faced hyena, Pachycrocuta, for these carcasses.
 In colder Eurasian times, the hominin diet would have to be principally meat-based and Acheulean hunters must have competed with cats.

+Some papers have argued against this hypothesis, showing that the dispersals of hominins from Africa into Eurasia were asynchronous with those of other land mammals and that the latter was thus unlikely to be the cause of the former.